Responsible Investment in CRS

 Engagement – Energy Transition

-CRS transactions increase the lending capacity in the banking system.
-Therefore, by investing in CRS we contribute to financing the transition of the broader economy through our risk sharing partner banks.
-Many companies that use bank financing have no publicly traded investment instruments (like equities or bonds) outstanding.
-Banks are well-positioned to motivate their clients to reduce their carbon footprint, by advising them and providing the related lending.
+CRS transactions increase the lending capacity in the banking system By investing in CRS we therefore help enable banks to provide more financing to the real economy and, in doing so, support the transition of companies towards more sustainable business models.
+This is particularly important because any companies that rely on bank financing have no publicly traded investment instruments, such as equities or bonds, through which investors could otherwise support their transition.
+Banks are uniquely positioned to motive their clients to reduce their carbon footprint, by advising them and providing the related lending.
 We focus on supporting banks in providing loans, which help their clients’ transition.
-We track, on an on-going basis, the banks’ carbon reduction ambitions and performance with regards to their interim science-based targets.
+We track, on an on-going basis, the banks carbon reduction ambitions and performance with regards to their interim science-based targets.
 Over the time this reduces the CO2 footprint of the lending books and ensures that banks’ clients across all sectors are facilitated in the transition to a climate-neutral economy.
-The size of this influence should not be underestimated: because of the first loss nature of our transactions, the bank portfolio that is directly related to a CRS transaction is 10-14 times larger than the amount invested in that transaction.
-In addition, when selecting our risk sharing partners their ambitions set and progress made in the area of transition towards more sustainable economy is an important factor that is taken into consideration.
+The scale of this influence should not be underestimated: because of the first loss nature of our transactions, the bank portfolio that is directly related to a CRS transaction is 10-14 times larger than the amount invested in that transaction.
+In addition, when selecting our risk sharing partners their ambitions set and progress made in the area of transition towards more sustainable economy is an important factor that is taken into consideration

 Positive Contribution – SDI